 2. You’re not using keywords in your content and headings

+Use them where they fit naturally.
 Long story short, don’t just pick keywords and throw them wherever in your content.
 Do the research and use them strategically.

 3. You’re not focused on earning links to your website